 Yes, there’s a touch of something good for you in this delicious dessert.
 Spiced beetroot chocolate cake pairs the superfood (beets, in all their earthy, bitter glory) with rich and smooth chocolate (both the cake and the icing).

 Through it all, there’s an undercurrent of fiery warmth from the cayenne pepper powder.
 That spiciness ties the tastes all together in just the right way.
 Of course, you can reduce or add more spice to suit your taste buds.
 A half teaspoon you will only provide a simmering warmth and 1 ½ teaspoons starts to offer up quite a kick.
-Note: There’s still cinnamon in this recipe, and it does provide sweet warmth as well.
+Note: There’s still cinnamon in the batter, and it does provide sweet warmth as well.

 Like this recipe?
 You’ll love these too: